Blake Lively’s On-Set Injury Puts New Film In Jeopardy

 Lively has dedicated a lot to this role, including her hair.
 She posted a photo on Instagram that showed she had a hair transformation, trading in her long blond locks for a dark, scruffy pixie cut wig.

-Husband Ryan Reynolds got in on the fun, posting a dishevelled photo of the actress on set along with the hashtag "no filter."
+Husband Ryan Reynolds got in on the fun, posting a disheveled photo of the actress on set along with the hashtag "no filter."

 This dedication to the movie isn't surprising, since Lively has often talked about her passion for interesting roles, especially for women.

 "Women experience highs and lows, and women do 'good' things or 'bad' things..." she told THR.
-"We're always so obsessed with women being likeable in movies.
-I cannot tell you how many times I've heard 'well, she has to be likeable.'
+"We're always so obsessed with women being likable in movies.
+I cannot tell you how many times I've heard 'well, she has to be likable.'
 I never heard that about a man in a movie.
 I never heard them say that about a character my husband has played."

 Read These Stories Next: